 - From the default Ubuntu repositories - providing a simpler installation.

-Follow the steps below and install Docker on Ubuntu 20.04 using the method of your choice.
+Follow the steps below and install Docker on Ubuntu 20.04 or Ubuntu 22.04 using the method of your choice.

 Important: Make sure to remove any older Docker installations before installing a new one.
 Removing previous Docker versions doesn't delete the images, containers, volumes, or networks you have created.
 Run the following command to uninstall previous versions: